Speak-to-Structure: Evaluating LLMs in Open-domain Natural Language-Driven Molecule Generation: Abstract

 \section{Abstract}

-Recently, Large Language Models (LLMs) have shown great potential in natural language-driven molecule discovery.
-However, existing datasets and benchmarks for molecule-text alignment are predominantly built on a one-to-one mapping, measuring LLMs' ability to retrieve a single, pre-defined answer, rather than their creative potential to generate diverse, yet equally valid, molecular candidates.
+Recently, Large Language Models (LLMs) have demonstrated great potential in natural language-driven molecule discovery.
+However, existing datasets and benchmarks for molecule-text alignment are predominantly built on one-to-one mappings, measuring LLMs' ability to retrieve a single, pre-defined answer, rather than their creative potential to generate diverse, yet equally valid, molecular candidates.
 To address this critical gap, we propose \textbf{S}peak-to-\textbf{S}tructure (\textbf{S\textsuperscript{2}-Bench}), the first benchmark to evaluate LLMs in open-domain natural language-driven molecule generation.
-S\textsuperscript{2}-Bench is specifically designed for one-to-many relationships, challenging LLMs to demonstrate genuine molecular understanding and generation capabilities.
+S\textsuperscript{2}-Bench is specifically designed for one-to-many relationships, challenging LLMs to exhibit genuine molecular understanding and open-ended generation capabilities.
 Our benchmark includes three key tasks: molecule editing (\textbf{MolEdit}), molecule optimization (\textbf{MolOpt}), and customized molecule generation (\textbf{MolCustom}), each probing a different aspect of molecule discovery.
-We also introduce \textbf{OpenMolIns}, a large-scale instruction tuning dataset that enables Llama-3.1-8B to surpass the most powerful LLMs like GPT-4o and Claude-3.5 on S\textsuperscript{2}-Bench.
-Our comprehensive evaluation of 28 LLMs shifts the focus from simple pattern recall to realistic molecular design, paving the way for more capable LLMs in natural language-driven molecule discovery.
+We also introduce \textbf{OpenMolIns}, a large-scale instruction tuning dataset that enables Llama3.1-8B to surpass the most powerful LLMs like GPT-4o and Claude-3.5 on S\textsuperscript{2}-Bench.
+Our comprehensive evaluation of 31 LLMs shifts the focus from simple pattern recall to realistic molecular design, paving the way for more capable LLMs in natural language-driven molecule discovery.
+Our codes and datasets are fully accessible through the \textbf{Github Repository}: \blueurl{https://github.com/phenixace/S2-TOMG-Bench} and \textbf{Huggingface Datasets}: \blueurl{https://huggingface.co/datasets/phenixace/S2-TOMG-Bench}.